About Us

 The Manukau Symphony Orchestra (MSO) is a community orchestra based in South Auckland, New Zealand.
 The orchestra presents a series of varied concerts annually to patrons from across Auckland at the Due Drop Events Centre (formerly the Vodafone Events Centre), Manukau and Te Tuhi Art Gallery, Pakuranga.

-In 2023 with a unique mix of youth, community and professional mentor musicians the orchestra presents the MSO CONCERT Series and MSO INSPIRE programmes enhancing the lives and wellbeing of its community, thus creating ‘…a very special spirit’.
+In 2025 with a unique mix of youth, community and professional mentor musicians the orchestra presents the MSO CONCERT series, as well as a number of community concerts and workshops that will enhance the lives and wellbeing of its community, thus creating ‘…a very special spirit’.

 Through the orchestra’s unique Tuakana Mentorship Programme and youth scholarship initiatives, the MSO is the only symphony orchestra in South Auckland able to present a full range of genres from small ensembles to established orchestral repertoire to 21st-century works at a high standard.